Heritage-Aero/heritage_code_challenge/README.md

 On top of these already specified requirements, I also fulfilled the following:
 13. Separate contract data from app logic (`libraryData.sol` and `libraryApp.sol`) to ensure upgradability.
 In the case where business rules were to change, a new app contract would be deployed without modifying the data contract.
+14. Control which app contracts can call the data contract (`callerAuthorized` modifier).
-14. Operational control: set a boolean flag to stop the contracts in case something goes wrong.
+15. Operational control: set a boolean flag to stop the contracts in case something goes wrong.
-15. Follow a CRUD pattern to manage books.
+16. Follow a CRUD pattern to manage books.
 [Credit Rob Hitchens](https://medium.com/@robhitchens/solidity-crud-part-2-ed8d8b4f74ec)

 ## Getting Started
 1. Clone repository
 2. Install dependencies: `npm install`
 3. Run tests: `npm run test`

+## Further development
+- Build front end (e.g with drizzle)
+- Make contract ready for prod (right now some variables were left with a public visibility to ease unit testing, which is not optimal).